chilleo/ALPHA/README.md

         pip install PyQt4-4.11.4-cp27-cp27m-win32.whl
         ```

-8) Install remaining dependencies with PIP:
+8) Install remaining dependencies with PIP.
     - In terminal run:

         ```
         pip install matplotlib pillow scipy natsort reportlab svgutils ete3 dendropy biopython statistics numpy
         ```

-9) Install ALPHA:
+9) Install ALPHA..
     - Download the source code of this repo as a zip.
     - Unzip the directory.
     - 'cd' into the directory.